sanette/intuos4-oled/README.md

 You need standard Python and Imagemagick installs.
 It should work both with Python2 (for instance with Ubuntu 16.4) or Python3.
-In addition you should install the `python-daemon` package.
+In addition you should install the `python-daemon` and `python-pil `packages.

 Installing intuos4oled goes as follows: get the archive, unzip, cd into it and run the install.sh script.
 That is, open a terminal and type